simongui/octane/README.md

 <img src="logo.png"/>

 # Octane Overview
-libuv is a cross-platform  asynchronous I/O library that only uses a single event loop thread for TCP traffic.

 Octane is a high performance library that extends libuv to scale and use all the available CPU cores on a system for TCP traffic by using multiple event loops across multiple threads.

 # Optimizations